deshpandega/deshpande_gaurang_spring2017/final/readme.md

 > - Gridlines are made visible using `set_minor_locator` and `grid`properties
 > - The plots are saved under `final/analysis/ana_2/*` folder with names `shots_on_target_per_game_for_all_teams_vs_opposition.png`, and `goals_scored_per_game_for_all_teams_vs_opposition.png`

+**Special Cases**
+If we are fetching the data on a Saturday evening, in GMT, the date is changed to Sunday and there are matches on Sunday in GMT but during the day time.
+Till the day isn't over, we can still get NaN for any of the matches.
+So we will consider the data till yesterday.

 **Plots**
 ![shots-per-game](https://github.com/deshpandega/deshpande_gaurang_spring2017/blob/master/final/analysis/ana_2/shots_per_game.png)